 - Mr Willian J. Dow (1927-47)

 The last headmaster, Mr Dow now lives in retirement at Barrhill, Cumnock.
 He was headmaster of twenty years.
-Our present headmaster is Mr Miller who came to our school from Largs.
+Our present headmaster is Mr Millar who came to our school from Largs.

 The teachers that followed have been pencilled in as follows –